Communications and Computing & Engineering Building

 Offered: As needed

 MSS 495.
-Media Trend Forecasting and Strategy.3 Credits.
+Capstone: Media Forecasting and Strategy.3 Credits.

 In this media studies capstone course, students analyze the various forces impacting media industries, professionals, and users, tracking current trends and forecasting future influences.
 Students study the issues facing media producers/users and strategize creative responses to the challenges of operating in an ever-changing media environment, applying critical thinking, research and creative problem-solving skills to real-world situations in their capstone project, a Media Consultant Report.
 Students also are expected to demonstrate professional oral and written communication skills in their final project and a weekly Media Trends blog.
 Senior status required.